blackmamba97/Soundboard/README.md

 # Soundboard
 ## Usage:
-This app scans the internal storage of your smartphone for sound files (.mp3 or .wav).
+This app scans the internal storage of your Android device for sound files (.mp3 or .wav).

 The sound files must be structured by folders representing groups of sound.